 - 1. Arm Patch: The distinctive embroidered nursing patch must be purchased at the college bookstore.
-The top of the patch should be 3" down from the shoulder seam and centered.
-Affix the patch on the left shoulder of all scrub tops and lab coats.
-Secure with the same color thread as the patch border.
+The top of the patch should be 2" down from the shoulder seam and centered.
+Affix the patch on the left shoulder.
+Use the same color thread as the patch border.
 Safety pins are not acceptable. - 2.
-CWC Nursing Student Name Badge: The student name badge must be clearly visible on the upper uniform chest and worn in the clinical area at all times.
+CWC Nursing Student Name Badge: The name badge must be clearly visible on the upper uniform chest and worn in the clinical area at all times.
 Arrangements for custom engraving are made with a local vendor.
 Imprinting will read - Line 1 Student's first name and last initial - Line 2 CWC Nursing Student - 3.
 Hospital Identification Badge: Students will receive an agency-issued ID badge and temporary password for the purpose of delivery of care (i.e., access to computers).
-The student is accountable for all transactions made using the badge and password; therefore, it is imperative that badges or passwords are kept secure and not shared.
-Agency-issued student identification - a. remains the property of the issuing agency. - b. must be returned according to agency policy. - c. may require a fee to replace a lost or missing badge. - d. must be worn and clearly visible whenever the student is in the clinical agency.
+The student is accountable for all transactions made using the badge and password; therefore, it is imperative that badges and passwords are kept secure and not shared.
+Agency-issued student identification - a. remains the property of the issuing agency. - b. must be returned according to agency policy. - c. may require a fee to replace a lost or missing badge. - d. must be worn and clearly visible at all times in the clinical agency.